slickworks/lidless/README.md

 ./lidless/run.sh
 ```

-If you have Python 3.6 or above you don't need to do anything else.
+If you have Python 3.7 or above you don't need to do anything else.

-#### Python compatibilyt
+#### Python versions

 If you don't have Python3, go ahead and install the latest version.
-If your OS comes Python3 which is older than 3.6 then you need to install a more recent version alongside it (never change your system Python) and I recommend using [pyenv](https://github.com/pyenv/pyenv) for that.
+If your OS comes Python3 which is older than 3.7 then you need to install a more recent version alongside it (never change your system Python) and I recommend using [pyenv](https://github.com/pyenv/pyenv) for that.
 Once you have installed a new Python version using pyenv, get the permanent path to it like so:

 ```bash
 $ pyenv shell 3.10.4